axelhahn/cronwrapper/docs/30_Usage/20_Output.md

 ```

 The last command tests the returncode only.
-To detect outdated jobs see section for cronstatus.sh below.
+To detect outdated jobs see section for cronstatus.sh on the next page.

-### joblog
+## joblog

 The daily joblog exists for jobs that run several /  many times per day.
 It stores the Label of a job, the starting time and a result code.